GadgetAngel/Voron2.4_My_Build_Log/Electronics_Case_Wiring_Diagram/README.md

 I am tired for now and it looks like I will have to update my wiring harness diagram to reflect the changes to the Klicky probe connection and the Filament Sensor (for ERCF connection) to the Octopus Pro board.
 I apperently need to swap those two locations.
 I also need to change the LED hook up on the wiring harness diagram.
 I have switched from 24VDC LED lights to only using Neopixel lights (which are 5VDC, GND and a data line).

+1/13/2022: After looking into the Octopus V1.0/V1.1 and the Octopus Pro V1.0 board's schematic diagrams, I decided to look further into the RGB header of both boards.
+From reading the the [SN74LVC1G125 chip data sheet]()

 Here is a table showing American Wire Gauge current rating: https://www.engineeringtoolbox.com/wire-gauges-d_419.html

 ## A Picture of the "Voron 2.4 AC Electrical Wiring Diagram" for QUEEN: